 4) Most likely I broke these rules and you will just have to get over it.

 20. We Are Groot | Guardians of the Galaxy (2014)

 Oh, the emotionality of it all!
-I don’t know about you guys, but Guardians of the Galaxy slapped me in the face like almost no other superhero film had before.
+I don’t know about you guys, but Guardians of the Galaxy slapped me in the face as almost no other superhero film had before.
 I didn’t know anything about this crew of misfits and wasn’t expecting much, but I fell love with every one of these characters almost immediately upon being introduced to them.
-Some great laughs, some excellent music with some fun action scenes all culminated in one of the most heart wrenching superhero movie moments.
+Some great laughs, some excellent music with some fun action scenes all culminated in one of the most heart-wrenching superhero movie moments.